 The TIWB initiative facilitates the transfer of tax audit knowledge and skills to developing country tax administrations using a practical, "learning by doing" approach.
 Experienced tax auditors work on real tax audit casess and international tax issues alongside local tax officials in assistance-requesting countries under a TIWB programme whereby they share their expertise and skills.

-Host Administrations request audit assistance by initially completing an online Assistance Request form and then a Programme Details Questionnaire which allows the TIWB Secretariat to match an appropriate Expert from its network of Partner Administrations or the TIWB Roster of Experts.
+Host Administrations request audit assistance by initially completing an online Assistance Request form which allows the TIWB Secretariat to match an appropriate Expert from its network of Partner Administrations or the TIWB Roster of Experts.

 TIWB programmes are flexible and tailored to a country's specific needs.
 They can include pre-audit risk assessment and case selection, investigatory techniques, audit cases involving transfer pricing issues, anti-avoidance rules, or sector-specific issues (e.g. natural resources, e-commerce, financial services or telecommunications).

 It is important to note that TIWBExperts are not a substitute for local audit staff nor deployed to carry out audit work where no Host Administration personnel are involved.
 TIWB is about sharing expertise by working side-by-side, building skills through practical, case-based co-operation.

 There is growing evidence that technical assistance, and other Official Development Assistance (ODA), financed support for tax work, has been money well spent.
 The International Monetary Fund, the World Bank Group and bilateral donors have been active in this field for decades.
 However, developing countries have indicated that there is a gap in the provision of practical audit expertise, particularly concerning the fast-moving and complex area of international taxation, including transfer pricing.
 There is no international initiative dedicated to this kind of hands-on approach to capacity building.
 TIWB fills this gap.